ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 thus, tends to be an implementation detail irrelevant to most users.
 Similarly, the HIP compiler API is also excluded for being an implementation detail as these functions are automatically inserted during HIP compilation.

-``--runtime-trace`` traces the HIP runtime API, marker API, kernel dispatches, and memory operations (copies and scratch).
+``--runtime-trace`` traces the HIP runtime API, marker API, kernel dispatches, and memory operations (copies, allocations and scratch).

 .. code-block:: shell